Jpence20/WorldCupDraw-Simulator/README.md

 At the moment I have it setup to draw one team from each pot and put them in 8 different groups.

 What I still need to figure out

-1)How to make sure I don't get repeat nations, I haven't figure out how to stop drawing a nation once its already been picked.
+1) How to make sure I don't get repeat nations, I haven't figure out how to stop drawing a nation once its already been picked.

-2)How to then place them based on group postion.
-So, if a team will be placed in spot 2-4 of their group. (spot 1 is always taken up by the first team drawn into a group.
+2) How to then place them based on group postion.
+So, if a team will be placed in spot 2-4 of their group. (spot 1 is always taken up by the first team drawn into a group).

-3) how to prevent a group from having too many countries from the same region. with the exception being a group can have two european countries.
+3) How to prevent a group from having too many countries from the same region. with the exception being a group can have two european countries.

+P.S: I'm still figuring out C# so any help would be appericate!